prochazkaml/Polytone/examples/README.md

 The original SID file can be found in the [HVSC](https://www.hvsc.c64.org/), under `/MUSICIANS/T/Tracker/Tracker_01.sid`.

+## e1m1.pol

+A single-channel re-creation of the famous E1M1 tune from the original Doom from 1993.

 ## tdu.pol

 A conversion of some song I heard in a DOS cracktro.